josh-ashkinaze/plurals/README.md

 ensemble.process()
 print(ensemble.responses)
 ```
-So we see that this gave 10 responses for each of our agents.
+This will give 10 responses for each of our agents.
 Ensemble is the simplest structure yet can still be useful!

 ## Ensemble with a moderator
 Let's say we want some Agent to actually read over some of these ideas and maybe return one that is the best.
 We can do that by passing in